 Family Futures cares about the safety of our staff and volunteers.
 Our offices are closed, but we still have many volunteer opportunities available from home!
 From website and social media management, to helping to prepare our mailings.
 Volunteers are so important to Family Futures, and our community.
 Apply today and we will be in touch!

-Volunteers are crucial in our work and their support is essential to continue successfully protecting children, supporting families, and strengthening our community.
-It just wouldn’t be possible to serve the same number of families without the time and energy they give so generously.
+Volunteers are crucial in our work.
+Their support is essential in protecting children, supporting families, and strengthening our community.
+It would not be possible to serve the same number of families without the time and energy our volunteers give so generously.

 We love our volunteers and appreciate their work so much!
-If you’d like to join us, we have a great office culture where you’ll be welcomed as a valued member of the team and if you have little ones, we’ve got an awesome playroom, so they can come too!
+If you’d like to join us, we have a great office culture where you’ll be welcomed as a valued member of the team.
+If you have little ones, we’ve got an awesome playroom, so they can come too!

 If you’re interested in individual assignments or group projects for your family and friends, please fill out the volunteer form and we’ll follow up with you.
 Whether you’re looking for short term, occasional, or regular volunteer opportunities, we’re flexible about getting you involved with something that works for you!

 Devin was born completely deaf in both ears.
 At age two, he was the youngest person ever to receive a cochlear implant — a device that allows completely deaf people to hear.
-This small processor outside his ear connects to a magnet inside his skull, which is attached to a wire that acts as his hair cells, sending the sound vibrations to his brain.
 This small device completely changed his life.
 Now, he is a young adult who would not be looking toward his future graduation and nonprofit work if he did not have the support of his family through it all.

 When deciding on an internship for the summer, Devin applied to only one place, Family Futures.
 He found the testimonies of past student interns of Family Futures to be true.

 “You’re actually doing something,” he says, “you’re actually making an impact for kids.”